Businesses That Provide Catering Services

 These criteria are not exhaustive and no one criterion has greater bearing than another.
-In addition, not all of the criteria need to be met for us to consider that your business offers a catering service.
+In addition, not all of the criteria need to be met for us to consider that your business provides catering services.
 In certain cases, a detailed analysis may be required.

-A client asks you to organize a méchoui at her residence.
-You supply the equipment and see to cooking the lamb and other food, at her home.
-Does this constitute catering?
+A client asks you to organize a méchoui at their residence.
+You supply the equipment and see to cooking the lamb and other food, at their home.
+Does the business provide catering service?

 Yes.
-In the case of a méchoui or, for example, a corn boil, it is considered catering.
-The caterer is supplying the equipment as well as the food that he or she prepares at the client's residence or at the place designated by the client, and that is consumed there.
+For cases such as méchouis or corn boils, it is considered catering.
+The caterer is supplying the equipment and the food that they prepare at the client's residence or the place designated by the client, and the food is consumed there.

-When a business (grocery store, bakery, etc.) has a take-out counter (for example, salads, sandwiches, or sushi), does it constitute a catering service?
+When a business (grocery store, bakery, etc.) has a counter with prepared food for takeout (such as salads, sandwiches, or sushi), does it provide catering service?

-No. It is not a catering service since the grocer supplies the grocery store items that must be prepared and cooked by the client before being consumed.
+No. It is not a catering service because the grocer supplies grocery items that must be prepared and cooked by the client before being consumed.

-Your business provides catering services in a grocery store.
-Is your business subject to the mandatory billing measures?
+Your business offers catering services in a grocery store.
+Is your business subject to mandatory billing?

 Yes.
 However, in general, only the place where the catering service is operated is covered if it is operated in a place other than the grocery store.